DIYOceanography/DIYOceanography_BZH/docs/why-DIY-Oceanography-BZH.rst

 - Associated references.

 The purpose is to empower people with the necessary information to select the most adequate sensor for their instrumental projects.

-The variables covered so far are: :doc:`temperature <temperature/temperature>`, :doc:`conductivity/salinity <conductivity/conductivity>`,   :doc:`turbidity <turbidity/turbidity>`.
-Next variables to be covered include :doc:`oxygen <oxygen/oxygen>`, :doc:`fluorescence <fluorescence/fluorescence>`, :doc:`currents <currents/currents>` and :doc:`geopositioning <Geopositioning/geopositioning>`.
-We are currently looking for :doc:`contributions <contributor_guide>`.
-Feel free to suggest any variable you wish to see in this list by `opening a new issue <https://github.com/DIYOceanography/DIYOceanography_BZH/issues/new/choose>`_ on our GitHub repository.

 .. _sensors: https://en.wikipedia.org/wiki/Sensor